Melbourne's best rainy day activities for kids

 Try family-friendly indoor sports

 Active fans have plenty of options in the city when the weather isn’t behaving.
-Embrace the winter chill and venture to Docklands for an ice skating session at O’Brien Icehouse.
+Embrace the chill and venture to Docklands for an ice skating session at O’Brien Icehouse.
 Then explore the Australian Sports Museum once you’ve perfected your axels.
 Everyone will love a few ten pin bowling games at Strike Bowling, or, for the more adventurous, try indoor rock climbing at Hardrock Climbing.

 Head to the movies or see a show